ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 AS to authenticate the end user as the RO and interactively provide consent.
 The URI value is used to identify the grant request being authorized.
-If the URI cannot be associated with a currently active request, the AS MUST display an "invalid_interaction" error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [redirect finish method is supplied](#request-interact-callback-redirect).
+If the URI cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [redirect finish method is supplied](#request-interact-callback-redirect).
 If the URI is not hosted by the AS directly, the means of communication between the AS and this URI are out of scope for this specification.